marczaku/104-csharp-oop/4-abstraction/README.md

 More ideas:

 - A Weapon that does not only deal damage to the `target`, but also heal the `attacker`
+  - Its `Attack` Method is slightly different to a regular Weapon's `Attack` Method
 - A Weapon, which is a shield, that can be carried additionally to a `Weapon` (in the same hand)
   - It implements both `IHand` and `IEquippable`
   - And the `IWeapon` passed to the constructor gets attached to itself
+- A Weapon, which is really strong, but always needs one turn to charge
+- A Weapon, which is really strong, but breaks after 3 usages
+- A Weapon, whose damage doubles every time it attacks
+- A Weapon, which deals random damage
+- A Weapon, which has a 50% chance of hitting the attacker instead of the target

 ## Done?
 Return to the [Overview](../../../#5-game-on)